-Saving money is another good keystone habit that you can consider to adopt.
+Saving money is another good keystone habit you should consider developing.

-In this world where instant pleasure is all around us, people don’t save anymore.
+In this world where instant pleasures are all around us, people don’t save anymore.
 Do you know that your ability to delay gratification can determine your success in life?

 And saving money is a good way to practice yourself to delay gratification.

 When you save money, you know that you have enough money for whatever emergency you may face in future.

 This gives you a sense of security and allows you to venture into a new opportunity when the chances arrive.

 People are feeling stressed when they focus on lack and having not enough.
 But when you know you have money in the bank, it makes you feel calmer and at peace.

 You are more mentally prepared for whatever that is coming because you know that you have the ability to cope with it.